 Despite political and financial instability in the country, Rosaprima continued to work diligently.
 Its growth over these more than twenty years is the result of hard and disciplined work, coupled with a strong belief in the great potential of the country.
 The risks taken in order to follow a vision have proven worthy as Rosaprima has established itself as a leader known not only for the extraordinary beauty and quality of its luxury roses, but also for its integrity as a company that cares for people and the environment.

-While Rosaprima continues to grow, its vision remains clear and its core values grow stronger.
+While Rosaprima continues to grow, its vision remains clear, and its core values grow stronger.
 Being able to provide its clients with dedicated service and extraordinary roses that they can consistently count on is the fundamental mission that has helped Rosaprima become the gold standard in the rose industry.

-Today Rosaprima has the privilege of counting on a team of more that 1500 employees most of whom come from the same communities whose members were until recently forced to migrate to other countries in search of opportunities.
+Today Rosaprima has the privilege of counting on a team of more than 1500 employees most of whom come from the same communities whose members were until recently forced to migrate to other countries in search of opportunities.
 With the addition of close to 40 hectares last year this number is set to grow further still.
 Thanks to their hard work, Rosaprima roses can be found around the world- from small towns in the USA to the biggest capitals of love in Europe.
 Rosaprima is incredibly proud to continue its steady and careful growth through its belief in the productivity of Ecuador and its people.